tailwindlabs/tailwindcss-setup-examples/examples/drupal/README.md

 ## Theme Setup

-1. Copy theme `theme_name` folder into your project's `themes/custom`
+1. Copy the `theme_name` folder into your project's `themes/custom`
-  * Rename and replace all instance of `theme_name` to whatever you desire
+  * Rename and replace all instances of `theme_name` to whatever you desire
 2. Run `npm install`
   * If you prefer yarn, run `yarn import`, delete the `package-lock.json` file, then run `yarn install`.
-3. Install the theme in the Drupal admin (/admin/appearance)
+3. Install the theme in the Drupal admin `/admin/appearance`
 4. Clear the cache
-  * From the dashboard, go to /admin/config/development/performance and "Clear All Caches"
+  * From the dashboard, go to `/admin/config/development/performance` and "Clear All Caches"
   * Or, if you using drush, run `drush cr`

 ### Available Commands